msalemor/kubecluster/Azure-README.md

 ## Join knode1 to the cluster

-You can now join knode1 (and other nodes) by running the following command:
+SSH into knode1 from kmaster, You can now join knode1 (and other nodes) by running the following command:

+**Note:** The command below is part of the output of the init command

 ```
-# You should have gotther the actual token when you ran kubeadm init on the step above
+# You should have gotten the actual token when you ran kubeadm init on the step above
-sudo kubeadm join 10.0.2.100:6443 --token 06tl4c.oqn35jzecidg0r0m --discovery-token-ca-cert-hash sha256:c40f5fa0aba6ba311efcdb0e8cb637ae0eb8ce27b7a03d47be6d966142f2204c
+sudo kubeadm join 192.168.0.4:6443 --token <REPLACE HERE> --discovery-token-ca-cert-hash sha256:<REPLACE HERE>
 ```

-## Deploy a Pod Network
+## Deploy a Pod Network on master node

-Deploy a Pod Network through the master node.
+Deploy a Pod Network through the master node (kmaster).
 A pod network is a medium of communication between the nodes of a network.
 In this tutorial, we are deploying a Flannel pod network on our cluster through the following command:

 ```
 # Deploy flannel